Expanding Access To In-Demand IT Career Pathways

 25%

 IT jobs are found across all sectors.
-Burning Glass Technologies and Oracle Academies recently found that 90% of all IT job openings are within non-tech industries, and that recent growth in job openings for IT occupations has been most concentrated outside of the technology sector.
+Lightcast found that 90% of all IT job openings are within non-tech industries, and growth in job openings for IT occupations has been most concentrated outside of the technology sector.

-According to LMI research that JFF conducted in the Fall of 2021, IT roles are in high demand and offer strong earnings.
+According to labor market information research that JFF conducted in fall 2021, IT roles are in high demand and offer strong earnings.

 For example:

-Computer User Support Specialists (median annual wage: $50,210) and Computer Network Support Specialists (median wage: $63,460).[1]
-These jobs are expected to grow 12% nationwide through 2030, with significantly higher levels of growth in several RITEI sites.
+Computer user support specialists (median annual wage: $57,890) and computer network support specialists (median wage: $68,050): Such tech jobs are expected to grow 15% nationwide through 2031, with significantly higher levels of growth in several RITEI sites.

 RITEI Sites